 Retire in Bali, Indonesia

 There are so many good reasons to retire in Bali.
 The Balinese are an enchanting people and their culture and religion is fascinating.
 Almost everyone speaks English, which means there’s no language barrier, making daily life that bit more relaxed.
 Plus, who wouldn’t want the conveniences of home, beautiful beaches, excellent shopping and delicious food for a fraction of the cost?
 Your money stretches farther here, so you can live a luxurious lifestyle for pennies on the dollar.
-You could live in a two-bedroom, two-bathroom villa with a private pool for $300 a month!
+You could live in a two-bedroom, two bathroom villa with a private pool for $700 a month.
 That leaves plenty of money for the little frills that Bali is known for…like lavish spa treatments or a snorkeling expedition.
-You can even hire a maid for as little as $38 a month.
+You can even hire a maid for as little as $75 a month, and that would be for around 6 hours per week.

 Ubud and Seminyak are the most popular places with expats and tourists.
 Both of these areas have all the Western amenities that you could think of, making fitting-in here a breeze.
 Ubud, which is a 30-minute scooter ride from Keramas beach, is the bohemian and art center of Bali.
 It’s utopia for free-thinkers and those who might appreciate living outside of the box.
 If you want to learn to meditate, make silver jewelry, or balance your chakras, then Ubud is for you.